-Assets are then carried in the Balance Sheet using the following measurement bases, in line with IFRS 13:
+Assets are then carried in the Balance Sheet using the following measurement bases:

-- infrastructure, community assets and assets under construction depreciated historical cost - dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV)
+- infrastructure, community assets and assets under construction depreciated historical cost - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH) - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV)

-Where there is no market-based evidence of fair value because of the specialist nature of an asset (e.g. schools), depreciated replacement cost (DRC) is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset (e.g. schools), depreciated replacement cost (DRC) is used as an estimate of value.

-Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for fair value.
+Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for current value.
 Examples of such assets are computers, vehicles, and other plant and equipment.

-Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year end, but as a minimum every five years.
+Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year end, but as a minimum every five years.